emilsw/ew/index.md

 >
 > --Matt Sellers, Founder/CEO at Quimbee.com

->*Emils is our go to CRO guy, he has run multiple successful A/B testing and conversion optimization projects that resulted in 6 figures lifts for our client’s businesses*
+>*Emils is our go to CRO guy, he has run multiple successful A/B testing and conversion optimization projects that resulted in 6 figure lifts for our client’s businesses*
 >
 > --Giles Thomas, Founder/CEO at wholedesignstudios.com